 Artist, fine arts/Graphic Designer MDD (cand.arch.
 Royal Danish Academy of Fine Arts, 1994).
 Own design office since 1995.
 Working primarily with ilustrations, visualizations and corporate design.
 Watercolor has been the preferred way of expression as an artist for more than 25 years.
 Has been teaching watercolor painting since 2011.
 With DIS since 2017.

-Kristian B. Knudsen is a Financial Advisor at Maersk Broker Financial Services, where he is engaged in the start-up of a maritime private investment fund targeted for institutional and professional investors.
+Masters (Finance/Management, University of Aarhus, Denmark).
+Financial Advisor at Maersk Broker Financial Services, where he is engaged in the start-up of a maritime private investment fund targeted for institutional and professional investors.
 Prior to this, he has progressed his career through 15+ years into accomplished executive leadership positions combined with financial and strategic advisor roles while working internationally in highly esteemed public and private equity companies in various industries.
-Kristian holds a Masters degree in Finance/Management from University of Aarhus, Denmark.
+With DIS since 2016.

 Cand. polit.
-(Economic and Social Science) from University of Copenhagen.
+(Economic and Social Science, University of Copenhagen).
 Former Director at United Nations Development Program (UNDP) in NY.
 Head of Dialogue Development, carrying out consultancy services for mostly EU in Eastern Europe, Russia and the Middle East.
 External Lecturer in International Business at Copenhagen Business School (CBS).
 With DIS since 2011.